 Think about your minimum viable product

-What’s the most basic version of your marketing campaign that would still check your key boxes?
+When trying to work effectively, consider the most basic version of your marketing campaign that would still check your key boxes.
 That’s your MVP, or minimum viable product, which is a helpful tool for getting your priorities straight.

 You’d never want your final product to look just like your MVP, but it’s a good place to get the ball rolling.
 Schedule tasks so you finish the critical things first.
 Identify the things you’d like your campaign to include but aren’t absolutely necessary, and set those aside at the beginning.